 The EU directive and the authorities

-The national recycling of household appliances is based on the Finnish legislation implementing the EU directive: the Government Decree on Waste Electrical and Electronic Equipment (Valtioneuvoston asetus sähkö- ja elektroniikkalaiteromusta (852, 2004), which entered into force in 2005, transferred responsibility for the waste management of household appliances from the municipalities to the importers and manufacturers of household appliances.
+The national recycling of household appliances is based on the Finnish legislation implementing the EU directive: the Government Decree on Waste Electrical and Electronic Equipment (Valtioneuvoston asetus sähkö- ja elektroniikkalaiteromusta (852, 2004), which entered into force in 2005, transferred responsibility for the waste management of household appliances from the municipalities to the importers and manufacturers of electric and electronic equipment.
 SERTY is a not-for-profit service organisation that ensures the recycling and delivery for further processing of the WEEE material on behalf of its members.

 The task of the environmental authorities and the regional environment centres is to supervise and develop the national environmental policies, legislation, and practices.
 The operations of SERTY are supervised by the environmental authorities.